Commonfare-net/secrets/resources/public/static/README.md

 [![Build Status](https://travis-ci.org/PIENews/secrets.svg?branch=master)](https://travis-ci.org/PIENews/secrets)

-Secrets can be used to split a secret (like a password) into pieces to be distributed to friends.
-When all friends agree, the pieces can be recombined to retrieve the original secret password, for instance to give consensual access to a private document or service.
+Secrets can be used to split a secret text into shares to be distributed to friends.
+When all friends agree, the shares can be combined to retrieve the original secret text, for instance to give consensual access to a lost pin, a password, a list of passwords, a private document or a key to an encrypted volume.

-Secret sharing can be useful in many different situations and this tool is a very simple and highly available implementation of secret sharing, free for anyone to use, locally installed or from this website.
+Secret sharing can be useful in many different situations and this tool is a simple and well documented free and open source implementation available for anyone to use from this website, but also independently on an offline PC.

-Secrets uses the underlying [FXC](https://github.com/dyne/FXC) cryptographic protocol, whose use cases relate to trust management and social digital currency, explained in detail in the deliverable [Implementation of digital social currency infrastructure (D5.5)](http://dcentproject.eu/wp-content/uploads/2015/10/D5.5-Implementation-of-digital-social-currency-infrastructure-.pdf) produced as part of the [D-CENT project](http://dcentproject.eu) and adopted as a component of the social wallet toolkit being developed for the [PIE project](https://github.com/pienews).

 ## How to use Secrets